-Our frozen food business covers the United States and Canada.
+Our frozen food business covers the United States.
 Products produced by the Frozen Food Products segment are generally supplied to food service and retail distributors who take title to the product upon shipment receipt through company leased long-haul vehicles.
-In addition to regional sales managers, we maintain a network of independent food service and retail brokers covering most of the United States as well as Canada.
+In addition to regional sales managers, we maintain a network of independent food service and retail brokers covering most of the United States.
 Brokers are compensated on a commission basis.
 We believe that our broker relationships, in close cooperation with our regional sales managers, are a valuable asset providing significant new product and customer opportunities.
 Regional sales managers perform several significant functions for us, including identifying and developing new business opportunities and providing customer service and support to our distributors and end purchasers through the effective use of our broker network.

 Our annual advertising expenditures are directed towards retail and institutional customers.
 These customers participate in various special promotional and marketing programs and direct advertising allowances we sponsor.
 We also invest in general consumer advertising in various newspapers and periodicals including free standing inserts and coupons to advertise in major markets.
 We direct advertising toward food service customers with campaigns in major industry publications and through our participation in trade shows throughout the United States.
+Our advertising strategy includes our presence on social media and online distribution of promotional material.

-Refrigerated and Snack Food Products
+Snack Food Products